paulo-herrera/PyEVTK/README.md

 That should create a points.vtu file in the current directory.

+## CONTRIBUTE:

+I am open to incorporate bug fixes and additional improvements contributed by other developers.
+As a non-native English speaker, I would also appreciate proof reading of the this page and interesting pictures of grids exported using EVTK.

 # SUPPORT:

 I will continue releasing this package as open source, so it is free to be used